 Once again, we will offer virtual classes to keep you progressing in fiddle, banjo or guitar.
 Or you can take up a new instrument! – fiddle and banjo for absolute beginners is also on offer.
 Each class meets for one hour each week via Zoom for 12 weeks, during the evenings.
 All class times are listed in Eastern Standard Time.
-Tuition is $100 and youth scholarships are available.
+Tuition is $120 and more youth scholarships are available!
+Youth ages 11 to 22 can receive full scholarships.
 Class size is limited so register online soon by clicking HERE.

 Beginning Fiddle (Sarah Howard, Thursdays at 7:00pm beginning January 13th, last class March 31st) Is for folks who have no previous experience with fiddle.
 Sarah will start with the basics- how to hold the instrument and bow to produce the sound you want.
 Then you’ll jump right into learning some favorite easy tunes.
 She’ll also give you tips on how to learn more tunes on your own.

 Intermediate Fiddle: Tunes by Kentucky Fiddlers You Never Heard Of (John Harrod, Tuesdays at 7:00pm beginning January 11th, last class March 29th) This class is for most fiddlers who have been playing for a couple of years and are hungry for new tunes.
 John will prove that great music often comes from fiddlers who stayed on the farm, cherished their local tunes and never got anywhere close to Nashville.